Lurk/ac2023/readme.md

 you already moved.

 Also today I managed to do three parts before going to sleep.
 Kind of proud of myself :)

+Part two was even easier.
+I thought that I will need to use some black magic to speed things up, but everything was fast enough already.